ManasComp/time-tracking/README.md

 ## Installation:

 Application is ready to be used in docker.
-You need to install it first - https://docs.docker.com/get-docker/.
+You need to install docker first - https://docs.docker.com/get-docker/.
 ### Several ways:
 #### Production
 ##### Portainer